Ottoman Armenian population: Vital Cuinet (1896)

 An example often referred by the critics, was Cuinet's statistics drawn from Ottoman authority numbers and information that they provided him regarding the Vilayet of Aleppo (classified in those works as the sandjak of Marash).
 The number is an impossible 4,300.
 While only in the city of Marash, the Catholic and Protestant Armenians were numbering 6,008, and this without including the Gregorians.
 Cuinet at the beginning of his work, cautioned the reader by declaring: "The science of statistics so worthy and interesting, not only still is not used in this country but even the authorities refuses, with a party line, to accept any investigation."

 Regardless of what could have been considered as an indirect admission of under counting.
 Cuinet presented 840,000 for 1891–92, of what was called “Armenian Villayet” a figure higher than the one presented from Ottoman statistics.

-La Turquie d'Asie: géographie administrative, statistique, Volume 4

 Henry Finnis Bloss Lynch (1901)

 Lynch indicated, like Cuinet, that there was a seemly deliberate Ottoman policy of under counting.
 Nonetheless, Lynch figures were well circulated, but he cautioned the reader regarding the misleading character of the term “Muslim” since many Armenians converted and were counted as Muslim, while they were still practicing Armenian Christians.